gpbacay/gpbacay_arcane/docs/NEURAL_RESONANCE.md

 3. **Synchronized Update**: The model only performs its final forward pass and backpropagation once the hierarchy has reached a state of relative resonance (defined by the number of cycles).

 ## Performance & Comparison

+The A.R.C.A.N.E.
+Resonant model has been evaluated against deep traditional LSTM architectures across multiple datasets, demonstrating superior generalization and stability.

+### 1. Tiny Shakespeare (Sequence Prediction)
-In recent benchmarks comparing the A.R.C.A.N.E.
-Resonant model against a Deep Traditional LSTM (trained on 15,000 characters for 15 epochs):
+In this benchmark (trained on 15,000 characters for 15 epochs), the Resonant model achieved significant improvements in both loss and accuracy:

 | Metric | Traditional Deep LSTM | **Resonant A.R.C.A.N.E.** |
 | :--- | :--- | :--- |